-In 1976, while Warnock worked at Evans & Sutherland, the computer graphics company, the concepts of the PostScript language were seeded.
-Prior to co-founding Adobe, Warnock worked at Xerox's Palo Alto Research Center (Xerox PARC).
-Unable to convince Xerox management of the approach to commercialize the InterPress graphics language for controlling printing, he left Xerox to start Adobe in 1982.
-At their new company, they developed an equivalent technology, PostScript, from scratch, and brought it to market for Apple's LaserWriter in 1984.
+In 1976, while Warnock worked at Evans & Sutherland, the computer graphics company, the concepts of the graphics language for controlling printing, he left Xerox to start Adobe in 1982.
+At their new company, they developed an equivalent technology, PostScript, from scratch, and brought it to market for Apple's LaserWriter in computer graphics.

-In his 1969 doctoral thesis, Warnock invented the Warnock algorithm for hidden surface determination in computer graphics.
 It works by recursive subdivision of a scene until areas are obtained that are trivial to compute.
 It solves the problem of rendering a complicated image by avoiding the problem.
 If the scene is simple enough to compute then it is rendered; otherwise it is divided into smaller parts and the process is repeated.